theupdateframework/pep-on-pypi-with-tuf/README.rst

 The threat model assumes the following:

-* Offline keys are safe and securely stored.
+* Keys not kept on PyPI infrastructure are safe and securely stored.

-* Attackers can compromise at least one of PyPI's trusted keys stored online, and may do so at once or over a period of time.
+* Attackers can compromise at least one of PyPI's trusted keys stored on the PyPI infrastructure, and may do so at once or over a period of time.

 * Attackers can respond to client requests.